coderofsalvation/personality-insights/getting-started.md

     1. Click **View credentials** under **Actions**.
     1. Copy the `username` and `password` values.

-## Step 2: Send plain text and receive basic JSON output
+## Step 2: Send plain text input and receive basic JSON output
 {: #example1}

 The first example passes the plain text file `profile.txt` to the `POST /v3/profile` method and implicitly requests the default JSON response.